NYWC Board Of Directors

 In her spare time, Elissa is a proud hockey and theatre mom of two very active children.

 Jodi was elected to the Board in September 2019.
-She has served in the role of Treasurer since December 2020.
+She has served in the role of Treasurer and Vice-chair.

 Jodi has held a variety of roles at RBC since joining in 2008, most recently as a Senior Director, Role Strategy in Personal & Commercial Banking.
 She has a passion for career mentorship and is actively involved with Women’s groups in RBC, as Co-Chair of RBC’s Working Moms, part of the Advancement of Women in Leadership Employee Resource Group.
 Jodi is also an accomplished public speaker, most notably leading RBC Global Asset Management’s Women and Investing program, through which she has spoken to thousands of women across Canada about financial literacy, investing principles, and the challenges and opportunities women face from a financial perspective.